 11.4 Installation, Testing, Commissioning and Handover

 11.4.1 Certification should not be provided at the end of the project but at the correct project procedure gateways during the project.
-Advice can be located on the Programme and Cost Management and Consultancy Team site within 11.4.2 designatedppropriate electrical certification must be issued by a suitably skilled contractor and forwarded to the Engineer - Electrical (Maintenance)CA and the – Electrical ()i.
+Advice can be located on the Programme and Cost Management and Consultancy Team site within Share Point.

+11.4.2 At the designated stage in a non-domestic project, appropriate electrical certification must be issued by a suitably skilled contractor and forwarded to the Engineer - Electrical (Maintenance).
+These records must be submitted to the CA and the Engineer – Electrical (Maintenance) within 28 days of the works being completed.
 Depending on the complexity of the installation as built drawings may need to be provided within the Health and Safety file stored within Viewpoint.

 12. Certification